ViaVersion/ViaFabricPlus/docs/USAGE.md

-# Settings and GUI
-In the multiplayer screen you will find the ViaFabricPlus button in the upper left corner by default, it is the main button, click on it, and you will see the Protocol selection, there you can choose the Minecraft version you want to connect to, in the upper left corner you can go to the Settings.
+# Usage for ViaFabricPlus

+## Introduction
+At the top left of the multiplayer screen is the ViaFabricPlus button, with it you can enter the main menu of the mod where you can change the settings and set the protocol version, the position of the button can be changed in the Settings -> General -> multiplayer screen button orientation.

 ![](preview/multiplayer.png)
 ![](preview/protocol.png)